 - For their protection, domestic animals are not allowed on the trails at the Landmark.

 - As an archaeological and natural history preserve, the property and its contents are protected by state law.
 Please do not remove anything from the preserve.

 - Our trails are open during public hours.
 Please do not trespass during non-public hours.

-Night HikesExperience the Yellowhouse Draw on our "Landmark After Dark" night hikes.
-Night hikes will begin again in March, 2018.
-Dates will be listed on our Calendar of Events as they are scheduled.
+Night HikesExperience the Yellowhouse Draw on our "Landmark After Dark" Night Hikes.
+Our first hike of the year in March was our largest ever!
+Future dates for 2019 are listed on our Calendar of Events.

 Archaeological Trail (.5 miles)

 Journey back 12,000 years by taking a half-mile stroll around the Landmark's central research compound.
 This trail offers rest stops at regular intervals and shady spots during the spring and summer.
 Interpretive panels discuss the nature of excavations at the Landmark and are designed to complement and enhance the gallery exhibits.

 Llano Estacado Wildflower Trail (.5 miles)

 Enjoy our ADA accessible Wildflower Trail!
 Our newest trail, the half-mile boardwalk is equipped with frequent shade structures and benches.
 Interpretation along the trail identifies the many native plants and trees of the Southern High Plains and recounts some of the Landmark's 19th and 20th century history.